digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-18.md

 #### Casper
 * Worked on Maestrov2.
 Has initialization plugin, fixed step plugin and csv plugin.
 Supports existing multimodel format.
 * MaestroV2 also gives some insights on the into-cps app.
 Expect to set up a meeting with Hugo about maestrov2 and into-cps app.
 * Succesfully build Chrono Engine and Frederiks Chrono demo on Mac OS.
-* Overture FMU cross-compilation is progression
+Will proceed to mapping.
+* Overture FMU cross-compilation has succeeded but needs testing to ensure its functionality.
+Attempting to figure out how github actions artifact transfer functinoality works!
+* FMI 3 java native interface fmu api?

 #### Jim
 * Made progress with three research proposal bids in the UK.
 All are on different aspects of Trustworthy Autonomous Systems: Verification, Security, and Resilience, respectively.
 Started work on joint research proposal on collaboration between Peter's group in Aarhus and mine in York.